 EPICS Record Reference Manual

-The fanout record's fields fall into the following categories:
+other software components.
+Its fields fall into the following

 operator display parameters